cdnjs/tools/cmd/checker/README.md

 ## `show-files`

 Output how many package files match and whether they will be ignored for a number of latest npm/git versions.

+## `print-meta`

+Outputs a respective property from all package metadata.